mlprt/obsidian-paste-as-embed/README.md

 However, it is effortful to manually create and embed these notes.
 Acknowledging that similar use cases may benefit from automation, and wanting to try writing an Obsidian plugin for the first time, I wrote this one.

+Here are the settings I use for embedding Plotly figures made in Python, using the output from `fig.to_json()`:

 ![](images/plotly-example.png)

 ## Acknowledgments